COVID-19 disproportionately affected women, research shows. They coped with the common problems of uncertainty, financial strain and social isolation.

 - Adhered to changing medical protocols during pregnancy, leading to higher stress and anxiety.

-- Encountered additional inequities based on their race and age.
-For instance, Black and Latinx women were more likely to have care-giving jobs that don’t offer medical insurance or time off for doctor appointments.
+- Encountered more inequities based on their race and age.
+For instance, Black and Hispanic women were more likely to have care-giving jobs that don’t offer medical insurance or time off for medical appointments.

 How stress affects women

 During trying times, women may be less likely to prioritize their own mental and physical health.
 Men and women experience some of the same effects of stress, such as trouble sleeping and weaker immune systems.
 But research suggests that women may feel other effects of stress differently than men.

 - Heart problems.
 High stress levels can raise blood pressure and heart rate, leading to serious medical problems, such as stroke and heart attack.
 The negative effects of stress may be greater for women younger than age 50 with a history of heart problems.

 - Headaches and migraines.
 Tension-type headaches are common in women and can be associated with other body aches and pains.

 - Stomach conditions.
 Short-term stress can cause diarrhea or vomiting.
 Long-term stress can cause irritable bowel syndrome, a condition twice as common in women than in men.
 Stress can worsen gas and bloating.